 RAF Calshot

 The basic layout and huts were kept right up until the end.
-This camp was built very much as a permanent site, as most buildings were made of CB - concrete block or PB - permanent brick and most of the married quarters are still in use today as private housing.
+This camp was built very much as a permanent site, as most buildings were made of concrete block or permanent brick and most of the married quarters are still in use today as private housing.

 Officers Mess drinks.